okyntary/tp/docs/UserGuide.md

 ### Finding a CCA: `findc`

-Filters all CCAs with names that match any of the search keywords, as well as people enrolled in these CCAs and reminders associated with these CCAs.
+Finds all CCAs with names that match any of the search keywords, as well as people enrolled in these CCAs and reminders associated with these CCAs.

 Format: `findc FIRST_WORD [SECOND_WORD] ....`